CEO update

 Let’s start with 1 and 2.
 These reflect how organisations are already using Helix, and where we are right now:

 Helix changes that.
-It gives business leaders a unique insight into the skills available across the business, as well as an understanding of how learning initiatives impact ROI.
-Instead of hoping, or assuming, that a £100,000 training investment moved the needle, leaders can finally know how much it contributed to real behaviour change on the job, whether that’s creating better communicators, a stronger focus on results or a more accountable workforce.
+It gives business leaders a unique insight into the leadership skills available across the business, as well as an understanding of how learning initiatives impact ROI.
+Instead of hoping, or assuming, that a £100,000 leadership training programme moved the needle, L&D leaders can finally know how much it contributed to real behaviour change on the job, whether that’s creating better communicators, a stronger focus on results or a more accountable leadership team.

 We’ve been hearing that learners themselves are keen to discover their own strengths and growth opportunities, and Helix allows them to do just that – no biased self-assessment surveys required!